In the USA order online by clicking Loreto Publications

 1816 Beegan’s

-Rev. Robert Witham, who has published his own revision
+annotations by Rev. Robert Witham, who has published his own revision of the

 FIRST EDITION OF SCRIPTURE PUBLISHED IN